MarkFChavez/markjoelchavez.com/src/pages/whats-with-functional-programming/index.md

 ---
-layout: post
-title: Functional Programming and Elixir
+title: Functional Programming & Elixir
-category: elixir
+date: 2017-06-14
 ---

 Looks like functional programming is gaining a lot of traction for quite some time now.
 I just